encryption4genetics/pyhegp/README.md

 ![Simple data sharing workflow](doc/simple-workflow.png)

 In this simple scenario, there is only one data owner and they wish to share their encrypted data with a researcher.
-The data owner encrypts their data with:
+The data owner encrypts their genotype and phenotype data with:
 ```
-pyhegp encrypt genotype.tsv
+pyhegp encrypt genotype.tsv phenotype.tsv
 ```
-They then send the encrypted data `genotype.tsv.hegp` to the researcher.
+They then send the encrypted `genotype.tsv.hegp` and `phenotype.tsv.hegp` to the researcher.
 Note that data sharing is carried out-of-band and is outside the scope of `pyhegp`.

 ## Joint/federated analysis with many data owners